 - Large-scale real-world experiment design and active learning.

 For more information on my research, please see my publications.

 What does the PhD project entail?
-The student will conduct research in the field of machine learning with the emphasis on modern algorithms and applications; write research papers and present results at leading international ML conferences, e.g., NeurIPS, ICML, ICLR, AISTATS, UAI, etc.; collaborate with internal and international teams of research scientists.
+The students will conduct research in the field of machine learning with the emphasis on modern algorithms and applications; write research papers and present results at leading international ML conferences, e.g., NeurIPS, ICML, ICLR, AISTATS, UAI, etc.; collaborate with internal and international teams of research scientists.